EXCLUSIVE-Bertelsmann explores potential sale of French media group M6 - sources

 Bertelsmann is hoping for a deal potentially worth about 3 billion euros ($3.6 billion) for Metropole Television SA, commonly known as M6 Group and home to France's biggest private radio station, RTL, two sources said on condition of anonymity.

-M6 shares jumped 7.5% in high volume on Friday after Reuters first reported Bertelsmann's sale plans.
+M6 shares jumped 9% in high volume on Friday after Reuters reported Bertelsmann's sale plans.

-M6 Group's flagship television channel M6 is France's most profitable private national channel and part of the second-most watched private TV network after TF1, which is controlled by conglomerate Bouygues BOUY.PA.
+M6 Group's flagship television channel M6 is France's most profitable private national channel and part of the second-most-watched private TV network behind TF1, which is controlled by conglomerate Bouygues BOUY.PA.

+M6's French rival TF1 Group TFFP.PA and Italy's Mediaset have also been approached, along with Czech billionaire Daniel Kretinsky, the sources said.
+Kretinsky owns stakes in French newspaper Le Monde and German broadcaster ProSiebenSat.1 PSMGn.DE and controls French magazines including Elle.

-M6 rival TF1 group TFFP.PA and Czech billionaire Daniel Kretinsky have also been approached, the sources said, adding that Bertelsmann had yet to hire banks for any formal sales process and talks remained at a preliminary stage.
+Bertelsmann has yet to hire banks for any formal sales process and talks remain at a preliminary stage, the sources said.

-Bertelsmann, M6, Vivendi, TF1 and telecoms company Altice declined to comment.
+Bertelsmann, M6, Vivendi, TF1, Mediaset and telecoms company Altice declined to comment.
 Representatives for Kretinsky were not immediately available to comment.

-Founded in 1987 and led for the past twenty-one years by its charismatic boss Nicolas Tavernost, M6 is controlled by Bertelsmann via its subsidiary RTL Group.
+Founded in 1987 and led for the last twenty-one years by its charismatic boss Nicolas Tavernost, M6 is controlled by Bertelsmann via its subsidiary RTL Group.

+RTL said in a statement that it reviews strategic options on an ongoing basis "with a view to creating value for its shareholders," cautioning that any type of agreement or transaction is not certain.

-An RTL Group spokesman also declined to comment, but noted Bertelsmann CEO Thomas Rabe has repeatedly called for industry consolidation in Europe and the creation of national champions in the media sector.
+RTL added that there was a strong case for consolidation in the European broadcasting sector, with Bertelsmann CEO Thomas Rabe repeatedly calling for the creation of national champions in the media industry.

 A full sale of RTL Group's 48% stake in M6 would mark the departure of Bertelsmann from France after it agreed to sell Prisma Media, France's number one print magazines group, to Vivendi in December.